You'll love this creamy Mexican wet burrito recipe!

 Serve with sour cream, lettuce, and fresh salsa on top if your family likes that stuff like we do, and you could also serve it with some Spanish rice or just rice with a little cumin sprinkled in.
 ENJOY!

 Makes two 9 x 13 or 8.5 x 11 pans, 8 tortillas each – 16 total tortillas.
-My family ate a whole pan, and then the next night we ate the other, but you could also pop the other one in the freezer for a quick meal on another night when you know you'll be too busy to cook!
+This creamy Mexican wet burrito recipe is a hit around here, we ate a whole pan one night, and then the next night we ate the other, but you could also pop the other one in the freezer for a quick meal on another night when you know you'll be too busy to cook!

 - More Mexican recipes!
 Including this pretty homemade fresh salsa!